Part of our Build your own financial plan series

-This is also when a financial advisor can be a big help if you want a customized plan for retirement.
-To learn more, read how to choose and work with a financial advisor.
+This is also when a financial professional can be a big help if you want a customized plan for retirement.
+To learn more, read how to choose and work with a financial professional.

 2. Save.
 Invest.
 And save some more.